jamesplease/redux-resource/docs/introduction/core-concepts.md

 # Core Concepts

-Understanding these core concepts should help you learn resourceful-redux.
+Understanding these core concepts should help you learn and use resourceful-redux.

 ### Resources